cole-wustl/seed-labs-ctf/category-network/Open_the_Floodgate/README.md

 [gunicorn](https://gunicorn.org/) and [flask](https://flask.palletsprojects.com/en/2.2.x/),
 in which gunicorn feeds HTTP requests form the nginx reverse proxy to the flask web app.

+#### Host Networking Mode

 The two containers are using [host networking mode](https://docs.docker.com/network/host/), which means that they will not use
 Docker's isolated networking stack, but instead will use the host machine's network stack.
 The reason for using host networking mode is so that the nginx reverse proxy container is able to see the real external IP address of clients that send it HTTP requests, which it was unable to do when using the default isolated Docker network.
-The nginx reverse proxy container exposes **port 80** on the host to receive HTTP requests, and the container running the flask web app exposes
+The nginx reverse proxy container exposes **port 3580** on the host to receive HTTP requests, and the container running the flask web app exposes
 **port 8000** on the host to receive proxied HTTP requests from the nginx container.
-**If you have any other programs on your host machine that use port 80 or port 8000 they will need to be stopped in order to run this CTF challenge.**
+**If you have any other programs on your host machine that use port 3580 or port 8000 they will need to be stopped in order to run this CTF challenge.**

+**NOTE:** Docker host networking mode is only availabe on Linux, and not MacOS or Windows.
+That means this challenge will need to be hosted on a Linux machine!

 #### Modifying the Flag